 The Plan has received a determination letter from the Internal Revenue Service (the "IRS") dated November 1, 2017, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, the related trust is exempt from taxation.
+Subsequent to receiving the determination letter, the plan was amended.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The determination letter from the IRS was requested on January 29, 2016.
-Subsequent to this request, the Plan Sponsor executed Amendments 2017-2 and 2017-3.
-The Plan Administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and therefore believes the Plan is qualified and the related trust is tax-exempt.
+The Plan Administrator has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code.

 Accounting principles generally accepted in the United States require Plan management to evaluate uncertain tax positions taken by the Plan.
-The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits to be sustained upon examination by the IRS.
-The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2017, there are no uncertain positions taken or expected to be taken.
+The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
+The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2018, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Company believes it is no longer subject to income tax examinations for years prior to 2014.
+The Company believes it is no longer subject to income tax examinations for years prior to 2015.